weidongxu-microsoft/work-notes/design_review/sample-collection.md

 Automation runs on Ubuntu 20.04 image.

-We will have central functionality implemented once.
+We will have core functionality implemented once.
 1. Find candidate release tags from SDK repository.
 2. Prepare input, call script, parse output.
 3. If success, commit the output to example repository.